 Entry and exit

-Finland is a party to the Schengen Convention, along with 25 other European countries, which allows Australians to enter Finland without a visa in some circumstances.
+Finland is a party to the Schengen Convention, along with a number of other European countries, which allows Australians to enter Finland without a visa in some circumstances.
 See our travel bulletin on the Schengen Convention for further information.

 Make sure your passport has at least six months' validity from your planned date of return to Australia.
 You should carry copies of a recent passport photo with you in case you need a replacement passport while overseas.